Medication Error Lawyers in New Jersey

 Over one million serious medication errors occur every year in New Jersey and throughout the United States.
-This type of medical malpractice by New Jersey doctors, nurses, hospitals, pharmacists, and other medical professionals can cause serious injury or a fatal reaction, especially if the patient has an allergy and goes into anaphylactic shock.
+Medication errors are a type of medical malpractice by New Jersey doctors, nurses, hospitals, pharmacists, and other medical professionals that can cause serious injury or a fatal reaction, especially if the patient has an allergy and goes into anaphylactic shock.
 It costs approximately $3.5 billion to treat injuries caused by medication mistakes annually.
 With lost income, reduced productivity, and ballooning health-care costs included, the annual cost of medication errors is estimated to be between $17 billion and $26 billion.

 Medication errors can occur any time during the handling of the medication, such as prescribing, dispensing, administering, and monitoring the patient.
-Medication errors in a hospital can happen for several reasons, including:
+Common medication errors in a hospital can happen for several reasons, including:

 - The doctor has an incomplete patient report or no report at all.